Construction & Building Works

 Ø Dry rot was found behind panelling during an inspection of timber.
 The infected timber and a large section of plaster were replaced and followed by a major program of redecoration.
 Specialist contractors completed the works, which were funded solely by the church using a bequest from an ex-member.

 Ø A toilet suitable for use by the disabled was created from the Gents facilities.
 This involved moving a door opening and a reorganisation of the plumbing in addition to installing the necessary specialist fittings.
-Members and friends completed the works, which were funded both by the church and grant assistance.
-This funding assistance is recognised with a thank-you certificate displayed next to the entrance.
+Members and friends completed the works, which were funded both by the church and grant assistance

 Ø In spring of 2007 Erskine & Hurt Consultants Ltd, Civil and Structural Engineers, were commissioned to carry out a survey of the roof.
 Their recommendations were for either major repairs or a replacement of the roof and rainwater goods.
 Grants were sought to enable a recovering of the roof with eternit slate tiles on felt underlay along with repairs to the brickwork and new rainwater goods.
 The loft space was also given a layer of insulating material to conserve heat.
 This project was undertaken in February/March 2009.